pinely-international/tama/README.md

 ## Motivation

-Other libraries provide their own built-in “primitives” that you **must** to stick to.
+Other libraries provide their own built-in “primitives” that you **have to** stick to.
 They restrict extensibility in a favor of concealing implementation details.

 ## Pillars